AskarPA/AskarPA/README.md

 # About Me

 Greetings! 👋 I'm Askar, an Embedded Systems enthusiast with a solid foundation in both academia and practical applications.
-I hold a B.Tech in Electronics and Communication Engineering, and a Diploma in Electronics Engineering.

 ## Academic Background